-An onboard Transponder with altitude encoder is installed.
+An onboard Transponder with altitude encoder may be installed.
 See Appendix E MEL.
-An independent Altitude Encoder will provide the pressure altitude for mode C. During integration testing, the mode 3 code will be manually set to 1200 or as assigned before launch.
+The pressure altitude for mode C will be provided by the Piccolo II autopilot air data system.
+During integration testing, the mode 3 code will be manually set to 1200 or as assigned before launch.
 When the software interface has been developed, the transponder will be accessible to the pilot for mode 3 code changes, ident, and Off/Standby/On/Alt functions.